 The Default DataMart ACL panel is used to configure default rights for all DataMarts that are used in the project.
 At this time, it is not recommended that any settings be applied in this panel.

 Project Default Request ACL

 The Default Request ACL panel is used to configure default rights for all requests that are issued within the project.
 The “Project Template” has a set of assignments to its security groups.

-Project Default Request DataMartAdministrators ACL

-The DataMartAdministrators group is assigned the right to subscribe to the Results Viewed event so that the user is notified when an investigator views the results from their DataMart.